Natetgmaxwell/ntgm/src/site/notes/Sources/Books/@jamesdinicolantonio2021WinAchievePeak.md

 > [!quote-yellow] (Page 107) yellow
 >
-> it’s really the accumulation of hydrogen ions that are harming performance and recovery.
+> it’s really the accumulation of [[Cards/Hydrogen\|hydrogen]] ions that are harming performance and recovery.
 Around 30% of all the glucose we use during exercise comes from lactate “recycling” to glucose
 >
 { #ER55SUBUaJ3CKUZ5Vp107}